 - Lifeboat by Charlotte Rogan: We hope this never happens to anyone.
 But it does.
 What if you were one of the passengers in a ferry or cruise liner that is sinking.
 You’ve got yourself into a lifeboat and are now waiting for rescue.
 But days go by, water and food supplies dwindle.
 Who gets to live in those circumstances?
 Who deserves to die?
 And who has the right to make those decisions?
 Those questions lie at the heart of Charlotte Rogan’s debut novel.
 This isn’t the best written novel I read in 2013 but it was one that stimulated a lot of discussion in our book club meeting.
 Reviewed here

 Those are just some of the books I’d suggest.
 What would your recommendations be?

-Posted on November 1, 2016, in Africa, Ireland, Korea, Nigeria, Scotland, Top Ten Tuesday and tagged A S Byatt, Charlotte Rogan, Chimamanda Ngozi Adichie, Edna O'Brien, Emile Zola, Madeleine Thien, Mark Henshaw, Shin Kyung-sook, Stanley Middleton, Wyl Menmuir.
+Posted on November 1, 2016, in African authors, Irish authors, Korean authors, Nigerian authors, Scottish authors, Top Ten Tuesday and tagged A S Byatt, Charlotte Rogan, Chimamanda Ngozi Adichie, Edna O'Brien, Emile Zola, Madeleine Thien, Mark Henshaw, Shin Kyung-sook, Stanley Middleton, Wyl Menmuir.
 Bookmark the permalink.
 21 Comments.